High School Art Course Descriptions

 Studio in Photography & Media Arts

 In this art course, students will learn how to use a 35mm film camera, digital camera, as well as the basics of Adobe Photoshop.
 Students have the opportunity to develop their own black and white film, and enlarge their own photographs.
 Topics include: basic and experimental darkroom techniques, digital manipulation and how to incorporate traditional art media.
 Students will also study significant photographers in history.
 All of the camera techniques learned in this course can be applied to the most advanced digital cameras.
 Cameras are available for student use.
-NOTE: This course SATISFIES THE CULTURAL ART GRADUATION REQUIREMENT.
-A lab fee is required.

 Advanced Studio in Photography

 This course is designed to meet the needs of students who wish to learn advanced techniques in photography.
 Students will build upon skills learned in the introductory photography course.
 Topics may include: documentary photography (photojournalism), studio photography (portrait lighting techniques), how to build strong compositions, operation of a DSLR (digital single lens reflex) camera, and advanced Photoshop techniques.
 Students are encouraged to develop their own personal vision and style.
 Students have the opportunity to submit work to competitions throughout the year.
-A lab fee is required.
 PREREQUISITE: Studio in Photography & Media Arts

 Studio in Drawing & Painting

 A second year course that provides an opportunity for students to expand on the drawing and painting concepts introduced in Studio in Art.
 Emphasis is placed on experiences with design principles, drawing techniques and painting skills leading to the development of abilities that are necessary for advanced art courses.
 Students are given more in depth problems to solve creatively while becoming more adept through a broad exposure to various media.
-A lab fee is required.

 Prerequisite: Studio in Art